 - Students should not sign up for more than 2 consecutive time slots, but are welcome to stay longer if no one else needs assistance - For appointments outside office hours, email me for availability or just stop by my office to see if I am available.
-While labs are in session, I am generally on campus at least Tuesday Friday from 8:00am until the end of the 2:00pm lab sessions.
+While labs are in session in the spring, I am generally on campus at least Tuesday Friday from 11:00am until the end of the 2:00pm lab sessions (earlier on Tuesday & Thursday for lecture).